zYuna646/django-face-recognition/README.md

 ## Important Notes

-- Static files are served from `/app/staticfiles/`
+- Static files are served from `/app/staticfiles/` with proper permissions
-- Media files are served from `/app/media/`
+- Media files are served from `/app/media/` with proper permissions
-- Upload files are served from `/app/upload/`
+- Upload files are served from `/app/upload/` with proper permissions
 - Database is SQLite3 located at `/app/db.sqlite3`
 - The application uses a Python virtual environment at `/opt/venv/`
+- Apache is configured to serve the site at fer.webapps.digital
+- All static content is configured to be properly accessible

 ## Camera Access